Chen Chu

 Chen had also served in various capacities with the Taipei and Kaohsiung city governments between 1995 and 2000, with the latter being the year when she graduated from the National Sun Yat-sen University (NSYSU) with a master's degree in public affairs.
 She then served as Minister of the Council of Labor Affairs, the precursor to present-day Ministry of Labor, in various cabinets between 2000 and 2005.
 Chen won the 2006 Kaohsiung mayoral election and became the Republic of China's first directly-elected female mayor of a special municipality.
 She was twice reelected in 2010 and 2014 with about 53% and 68% of the votes respectively.

 Nearly a month after she tendered her resignation from the role of Secretary-General to the President, President Tsai Ing-wen nominated Chen, who supports abolishing altogether the Examination Yuan and Control Yuan, as the next President of the Control Yuan on 22 June 2020 amid dissent from the opposition.
 Legislative Yuan confirmed the nomination on a 65-3 vote after days of violence in the chamber.
 Lawmakers from the Kuomintang and the Taiwan People's Party boycotted the vote whereas all New Power Party lawmakers cast their dissent votes.

 The Democratic Progressive Party, which Chen helped to found, temporarily suspended her membership during her tenure as President of the Control Yuan according to party rules.
 Chen had expressed hopes of becoming the last President of the Control Yuan after helping to secure passage of the amendments to the Constitution.

+Early life and education

+Chu was born on June 10, 1950, in Sanxing.
+She was the second child in a family of five children.
+After graduating from Taiwan Provincial Yilan County Toucheng Middle School, she studied library science as an undergraduate at Shih Hsin University and obtained a bachelor's degree in 1968 and a master's degree in social development from the university.
+In 2001, she earned a Master of Public Affairs (M.P.A.) from National Sun Yat-sen University.